awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecule-unfolding/notebook-experiment.md

 transformed to binary terms in QUBO.
 We only highlight some of them.

 Congratulations!
-We have already prepared the model and it is time to evaluate.
+We have already prepared the model and it is time to find the optimized configuration.

 # <span id="optimize">Optimize Configuration</span>